 In Tinder also, both men and women would make the app work by applying the same rule of law – supply and demand.
-A great segment of the user base has to be attractive to make it a hit and maintain a right balance of potential matches.
+A great segment of the user base has to be attractive to make it a hit and maintain the right balance of potential matches.

-For instance, for a heterosexual man on the platform, similar match i.e. heterosexual women should be present, and vice versa.
+For instance, for a heterosexual man on the platform, a similar match i.e. heterosexual women should be present, and vice versa.

 Tinder managed to bring VIPs as early adopters to test the waters.
 It has already done a good amount of publicity in the 2014 Winter Olympics by making the snowboarder Jamie Anderson and many others to reveal that they’re on Tinder.
 This created a great buzz for Tinder, thus helping its user base grow further.

 This publicity also dragged all the fan followings of these prominent players and other big celebrities to start following their footsteps and they all started using Tinder too.
 With high-profile sorority leaders and famous people using the application, this removed the negative social stigma that digital dating is just for the lonely individual.
 And, Tinder became the platform for attractive and good-looking people who want to improve their dating lives and make it better.

 Tryst with Campus Manifestations

 The then VP of marketing Witney Wolfe toured numerous campuses in the United States and delivered several group presentations about Tinder to sorority houses.

 She encouraged all the girls to sign up for the application and almost immediately she went to the corresponding brother fraternity and helped them sign up the Tinder.
 This enabled both the parties to see one another’s profiles whom that they already knew, but never got an opportunity to communicate in a romantic context.